Robocoph/u_of_t_dsi_disease_prediction_ml_project/README.md

         - weightloss
         - yellowing_of_eyes

-    - We also learned that due to symptom separation in the data we got unusual accuracy, which is almost impossible in the real-world.
-Hence, data quality is absolutely crucial
+    - Due to symptom separation in the dataset we got unusual accuracy, which is almost impossible in the real-world.
+Hence, we may need to find other datasets to be able to predict these diseases with accuracy.
+This includes not just binary (yes/no) symptoms, but also the gradience of it in numeric values.
+We imagine chest pain in GERD will be significantly less painful than that experienced by someone having a Heart attack.
+Hence, just binary symptoms may not be enough or prudent to use in an ML application context.

 **Data Source**
 Kaggle, Disease Prediction using Machine Learning